 Figure 2: The evolution of expected future cash flows in the fever period of COVID-19 (amplification effect): Both panels show the standardized earnings expectation, $(Ex_t EPS{i,2020} - EPS{i,2019})/EPS{i,2019}$ for four groups of firms during the fever period. $Ex_t EPS{i,2020}$ stands for earnings expectation of firm i at time t for the current fiscal year of 2020.
+Firms with 'affected share' less than 40 are assigned to the high-resilience group and ones with greater than 65 are assigned to the low-resilience one.
 Firms with higher leverage than the 80th percentile are assumed high-levered and firms with lower than the 20th percentile are the low-levered ones.
 The categorization of firms into high- and low-resilience firms in the sense of workplace flexibility, is based on Koren and Peto (2020) and follows Daadmehr (2024).
 Data source: Compustat/CRSP merged, WRDS for fundamentals, and Refinitiv-Eikon (Thomson Reuters) I/B/E/S forecasts for daily consensus analysts' earnings.